veil-ctf/PyServ/README.md

 <img width="500" src="https://i.imgur.com/UTXOx8r.png">
 </h1>

-<h4 align="center"> PyServ is a python library for logging into iserv, scraping tasks, downloading unread mails and doing other useful things.
+<h4 align="center"> PyServ is a python library for logging into iserv, scraping tasks, downloading unread mails and doing other useful things
 </h4>

+## Content:

+<a href="#Installation">Installation</a>

 ## Installation

-Install PyServ using the `setup.py` file.
+Install PyServ using the `setup.py` file:

 ### Windows